arracinim/Sewers-Rover/README.md

 -- **Note:** In the repository you can see two (2) videos in Spanish of the step by step to follow in *COLAB*.

+## TensorFlow-2.x-YOLOv3 and YOLOv4 tutorials
+YOLOv3 and YOLOv4 implementation in TensorFlow 2.x, with support for training, transfer training, object tracking mAP and so on...
+Code was tested with following specs:

+* i7-7700k CPU and Nvidia 1080TI GPU
+* OS Ubuntu 18.04
+* CUDA 10.1
+* cuDNN v7.6.5
+* TensorRT-6.0.1.5
+* Tensorflow-GPU 2.3.1
+* Code was tested on Ubuntu and Windows 10 (TensorRT not supported officially)

+### Installation
+First, clone or download this GitHub repository.
+Install requirements and download pretrained weights: